the deformation of figures is a collaborative project between Feeney and the composer, improviser, and artist Seth Cluett, who writes:

 In this new work, Cluett uses an actuator that creates an environment, or instrumental “weather,” with which Feeney interacts.
 The actuator generates sound, alters the spectral characteristics of the resonance from the membrane, dampens the head at specific locations, and alters the pressure within the shell of the drum.
 These factors encourage or inhibit Feeney’s techniques of sound production, resulting in the emergent behavior of an unpredictable sonic landscape.

-Excerpts of the piece were presented at the 2014 Percussive Arts Society International Convention, in Indianapolis, IN, and at the Church of the Advent in Boston, MA.
+Excerpts of the piece were presented at the 2014 Percussive Arts Society International Convention, in Indianapolis, IN, the Church of the Advent in Boston, MA, and the 2016 New Music Gathering, at the Peabody Conservatory.
 Its full 60-minute premiere was staged at the Icebox Project Space at the Crane Arts Center, Philadelphia, PA, on March 7, 2015.